-An Evening With Pizza, Constipation and Hell-Sucked Villains
+An Evening With Pizza, Constipation and Hell-Sucked Villains by Vincent A. '17

 I’m fast asleep, probably snoring lightly and elegantly.
 My body’s shut down.
 Why, you ask?
 Why, you really ask?
 Why not?
 I’ve just had all my rights violated by the Massassassachisetts Institvte of Technology and the Arts, passing through a 3-midterm, 1-pset, 1-mini-paper week.
 It’s finally the weekend—a four-day weekend at that—but MIT has another thing coming if it thinks giving me four days off will be sufficient bribe to calm my fiery sense of injustice.

 So I’m probably just having some meandering, semi-psychopathic dream that will no doubt trudge its way into the dreary stew of words I’ll call a story when my alarm goes off.
 The stupid thing begins blaring and blaring and oh please shut up!
 Anyway, I manage to rise and after mumbling a couple of sleepy words no doubt filled with infinite wisdom, I realize that it’s nearly five p.m.

 I mumble an expletive I can’t use on this blog, because cats read it or something and they lose a life for each such word.
 I’m supposed to meet up with my advisor.
 It’s Saturday, and he has a nice outing planned.
 It’s one of those things where MIT tries to compensate for beating the crap out of everyone by offering nice dinners, and I was actually looking forward to eating something that couldn’t crawl out of my plate or didn’t seem to be having heart palpitations (yes, this is a not-even-slightly-veiled reference to the varied assortments of muck and dredge Maseeh Dining serves).